CITY, STATE, ZIP CODE

 3. Work on Sunday or holidays in place of Saturday.

-4. Work a flexible schedule so that the employee can leave the job on Friday afternoon before sundown, to permit time to travel home before Sabbath begins.
+4. Work a flexible schedule so that the employee can leave the job on Friday afternoon ___ minutes before sundown.

 5. Make a temporary accommodation while a permanent one is being arranged.